Eight governance gaps. Eight modules.

 Microsoft backs up your Power Platform for 7 days.
 You've built mission-critical apps.

-Microsoft provides only 7-day system backups for non-production Dataverse environments (28 days for Managed Environments), with full-environment restores only.
-No granular recovery.
+Microsoft provides only 7-day system backups for non-production Dataverse environments (28 days for Managed Environments), with full-environment restores only - no granular recovery.
 There is zero native backup for standalone Power Apps, Power Automate flows, or Power BI reports.
 If a developer accidentally deletes a canvas app or a flow breaks during an update, your only option is to rebuild from scratch.

 - Automated scheduled backups of Power Apps (canvas and model-driven), Power Automate flows, Power BI reports, and Dataverse solutions